 Don’t rub the balm between your fingers – it’ll make washing the oil off of your hands much more difficult when you’re done.

-- Work the balm into your beard.
+Step 3: Work the balm into the beard

 Work the balm into your beard starting at your neck, moving your hands upwards toward your chin.
 Scrape up some more balm if parts of your beard are still dry.